UniSharp/laravel-filemanager/docs/installation.md

     composer require unisharp/laravel-filemanager
     ```

-1. (optional) Install required dependency with `v3.*` of `intervention/image`:
+1. (optional) Install required dependency with `v3.*` or `v4.*` of `intervention/image`:

     This package use `intervention/image` to perform image cropping/resizing and generating thumbnails.
-Since `v3.*` of `intervention/image` does not support Laravel by default, the service provider need to be installed with the following scripts.
+Since `v3.*` and `v4.*` of `intervention/image` do not support Laravel by default, the service provider need to be installed with the following scripts.
 Details can be found here: https://github.com/Intervention/image-laravel

     ```bash
     composer require intervention/image-laravel